 It should also be noted that a California dry reckless won't invite the same scrutiny that a DUI or "wet" reckless would with respect to professional or commercial licenses.
 This is because a dry reckless conviction is simply recorded as misdemeanor reckless driving.
 Unlike a California wet reckless conviction, there is no automatic association with a DUI.

-Because a California dry reckless isn't a "priorable" offense, prosecutors hesitate to offer it as a DUI reduction.
-That said, a prosecutor is most likely to agree to a dry reckless reduction when:
+Because a California dry reckless isn't a "priorable" offense, prosecutors often hesitate to offer it as a DUI reduction.
+They prefer a priorable wet reckless.

-- your BAC is close to 0.08%, and
+- Y our BAC was close to 0.08%; and

-But Sally's DUI defense lawyer orders a retesting of the blood revealed that the original vial contained an insufficient amount of preservative, (2) the blood got drawn nearly two hours after her DUI investigation began, and (3) Sally had an otherwise spotless driving and no criminal record.
+But Sally's DUI defense lawyer orders a retesting of the blood--which reveals that the original vial contained an insufficient amount of preservative.
+Her attorney also points out that her blood was drawn nearly two hours after her DUI investigation began.
+Plus, Sally has an otherwise spotless driving history and no criminal record.

-Call us for help
+Call us for help . . .